Learn how to set goals for 2020.

-Setting goals is one of the most important things you can do if you want to achieve things in your personal or business life.
+Setting goals is one of the most important things you can do in your life if you want to achieve something in your day to day activity.

-Learn about the importance of goal setting if you want to accomplish things this year.
+Learn about the importance of goal setting if you want to accomplish things in the next couple of months.

 How to Set Goals

 First off, you have to be specific.
 Your goal must be clear and well defined. "make a lot of money" or "make more friends" is generic and really useless.
 Instead, it needs to be something like "hit the gym with a training plan" or get better with socializing by taking classes that offer social skills.